SimpleDataLabsInc/prophecy-docs/docs/SQL/development/development.md

 ## Hands-on

-To get started developing SQL models, check out the pages below or try the getting-started [guide](/docs/getting-started/getting-started-with-low-code-sql.md).
+To get started developing SQL models, check out the pages below or try the [SQL with Databricks](/docs/getting-started/getting-started-with-low-code-sql.md) getting-started guide.

 1. [**Models**](./models.md) - All the steps needed to define a table or view.